 You have just moved into your new home where lots of different students with different backgrounds, lifestyles and expectations are also now living.
 It can be a bit of a culture shock!
 So a few tips to settle in with your new flatmates.

-It's a good idea when sharing to get a few ground rules set with your flatmates early on in Freshers Week to agree on allocating space in the fridge, recycling, washing up, cleaning/cooking rotas, guests staying over, parties and what's acceptable in terms of noise levels.
+It's a good idea to get a few ground rules set with your flatmates early on in Welcome Week to agree on allocating space in the fridge, recycling, washing up, cleaning/cooking rotas, guests staying over, parties and what's acceptable in terms of noise levels.
 We ask that noise is kept to a minimum after 10pm during the week, midnight at weekends.
 It is worth noting that persistent noise complaints will lead to disciplinary action.

 If problems do arise speak to your Student Resident Assistants with all the flatmates and resolve any difficulties early on.